vizhev/dorprofzhel-zszd/README.md

 # Dorprofzhel ZSZD

-Unofficial client for the [site](http://dprof.pro) of the Road territorial organization ROSPROFZHEL on the West-Siberian railway.
+Android-client for the [site](http://dprof.pro) of the Road territorial organization ROSPROFZHEL on the West-Siberian railway.
 Currently supports only RU locale.

 ## Changelog